 While some of these may not seem like a 'real' college town per se, when you look at the numbers, it's hard to argue against.

-And for those who live in College Station, Canyon and Stephenville - we tip our hats to you and we'll schedule a tour for next week.
-You can see where College Station ranks in terms of the best college town in America.
+And for those who live in Canyon, College Station and Stephenville - we tip our hats to you and we'll schedule a tour for next week.
+You can see where Canyon ranks in terms of the best college town in America.

 Finally, if you live in Terrell, TX - it's officially the worst college town in Texas.
 Sorry, Terrell!